unl-pal/argv-transformer/README.md

 ## Main Classes

 **filter.Main.java**
-This program filters a directory of repositories for java file suitable for symbolic execution.
+This program filters a directory of repositories for java files suitable for symbolic execution.

 (Suitability is defined in sourceAnalysis.AnalyzedMethod.java by isSymbolicSuitable() method.
 A java file is suitable if at least one of its methods is suitable.)